qoomon/actions--create-tag/README.md

 # Create Tag

-This action will **replace given tag** with a tag created via GitHub api equivalent to given tag, however with new tagger according to token identity.
+This action will create a new tag via GitHub API, tagger is related to token identity.

-~~Tags are signed if a GitHub App token (`ghs_***`) is used and will be marked as `verified` in the GitHub web interface.~~ Although commits get signed if created via GitHub api, unfortunately tags are not signed by GitHub API.
+~~Tags are signed if a GitHub App token (`ghs_***`) is used and will be marked as `verified` in the GitHub web interface.~~ Although commits get signed, if created via GitHub api, unfortunately **tags are not signed by GitHub API**.
 [As of March 2024]

 ### Example